tglennd90/LIRI-Node-App/README.md

 2.Give start-to-finish instructions on how to run the app

-    Run this/these commands in your node terminal:
+    Run one of these commands in your node terminal:

         node liri.js <a || b || c || d> <your choice>
             *** If d, omit <your choice> ***